 Pregnancy and cancer

 Being diagnosed with cancer during pregnancy can be hard.
-We have information about treatment you may have, and how to cope with the emotional and practical issues you may experience.
+We have information to help you understand cancer during pregnancy, the treatments you may have, and how to cope with the emotional and practical issues you may experience.

 About cancer during pregnancy

-Cancer during pregnancy is rare.
-Finding out you have cancer is difficult and upsetting at any time.
-But when you are pregnant, it can be frightening and confusing.
+Finding out you have cancer is upsetting at any time.
+But when you are pregnant, it can be more frightening and confusing.
+Having cancer during pregnancy is very rare.
+It only happens in about 1 in 1,000 pregnancies (0.1%).
+When we mention cancer, this includes blood cancers such as leukaemia.

-Mummy’s Star is a charity that supports women who are diagnosed with cancer during pregnancy.
-They can help to put you in touch with other women who have been in a similar situation.
+Mummy’s Star is a charity that supports women and birthing people who are diagnosed with cancer during pregnancy.
+They can help you meet or talk to others who have been in a similar situation.

 Booklets and resources

-You are likely to have some immediate concerns and questions.
+You are likely to have concerns and questions.
 Talk to your cancer doctor or nurse.
 They will help you to understand more about your individual situation.

 Some common questions are:

-Research shows pregnant women with cancer can usually be treated as effectively as women who are not pregnant.
-Doctors try to make your treatment as similar as possible to a non-pregnant woman with the same type and stage of cancer.
-But because cancer in pregnancy is uncommon, there is less evidence from large trials to guide treatment options.
+Research shows that if you have cancer and are pregnant, you can usually be treated as effectively as someone who is not pregnant.
+Doctors will try to make your treatment as similar as possible to that of someone with the same type and stage of cancer who is not pregnant.
+But because cancer in pregnancy is uncommon, there are not as many large trials to guide treatment options.

-Your doctors and nurses will give you all the information you need to help you make treatment decisions.
+Your doctors and specialist nurses will give you all the information you need to help you make decisions about your treatment.

 Doctors have researched this in different types of cancer.
 There is no evidence that being pregnant can make a cancer grow faster.

 Your midwife and pregnancy doctor (obstetrician) work closely with the team treating the cancer.
-During pregnancy you will have extra ultrasound scans of the baby to make sure there are no problems.
-If your doctor has any concerns, they will look at the placenta after the baby is born to check for any cancer cells.
+During pregnancy, you will have extra ultrasound scans of your baby to make sure there are no problems.
+If your doctor has any concerns after the baby is born, they will work with your cancer team so that the placenta is checked for cancer cells.

 In this video, Phil and Nellie share their unique experiences of being diagnosed with breast cancer and discuss some of the common misconceptions around breast cancer.